Silverface Amp Modifications

 These part numbers are marked on the circuit board.

 This SPST ON/OFF mini switch completely disconnects the Tremolo circuit which will really boost the guitar signal because the 50k tremolo intensity pot places a heavy load on the Vibrato channel's guitar audio signal.
-I was really surprised by how much gain was added by simply putting a switch in the Tremolo Intensity pot's output wire.
+I was really surprised by how much gain was added by simply putting a switch in the Tremolo Intensity pot's input wire.

 I like to orient the Tremolo Cut switch so that down is Tremolo off (switch open) and up is Tremolo on.